 1927: Elected Member of Parliament for the Scottish Universities.

-1932: John Buchan wrote a biography of Sir Walter Scott.
+1932: Buchan wrote a biography of Sir Walter Scott.

-1935: Raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.
+1935: He was raised to the Peerage as the First Baron Tweedsmuir as he was made Governor-General of Canada.

-1937: Made a Privy Councillor and Chancellor of Edinburgh University.
+1937: He is made a Privy Councillor and Chancellor of the University of Edinburgh.

 1909: “Prester John”.

 11th February 1940, Montreal, Canada.